Fund your studies

 Most international students who are studying in the UK for a year or more are eligible to work part-time.
 You may have restrictions on how much work you can do; you should check your visa to see what your individual situation is.

-The Student Immigration Service offers clear and detailed advice on working during your studies.
+The Student Immigration Service offers clear and detailed advice on working during your studies, including information about:

 - the type of work Tier 4 visa holders are allowed to do, and not allowed to do